 - 1/4 teaspoon freshly ground black pepper

-- 1 1/2 pounds boneless leg of lamb, well trimmed, cut into 1-inch pieces
+- 1 1/2 pounds boneless leg of lamb well trimmed and cut into 1-inch chunks

 - 1 teaspoon harissa or more to taste (or substitute hot pepper sauce or Chinese chili paste with garlic)

 - 1 teaspoon ground ginger

 - 1/2 teaspoon ground cinnamon

 - 1/4 teaspoon hot red pepper flakes

 - One (15- to 19-ounce) can garbanzo beans (chickpeas) drained and rinsed

 - Position a rack in the lower third of the oven and preheat the oven to 400°F (200°C).
 Lightly oil a rimmed baking sheet.